Ranork/Auto-Linkedin/README.md

 ## Contact

-For any questions or feedback about the project, please contact us through GitHub.
+For any questions or feedback about the project, please contact us through GitHub or emir@akatron.net

 ## Contributions